A linear office space twists organically in plan creating a large landscaped courtyard within it.

 The circulation spine skirts the internal courtyard allowing landscape to be visible whilst moving through the office and the work areas skirt the external periphery opening towards external gardens.

-The large internal open landscaped courtyard has sheltered open spaces that can be used throughout the day.
-It is shaded on all sides and acts as a gathering space for large events and for recreational activities.
 The courtyard office derives its principles from the traditional Indian courtyard houses creating office spaces that vary in volumes and in orientation allowing open spaces to be integrated with enclosed ones and creating energy efficient work spaces.